 Professor of Biochemistry and Molecular Biology

-*And Affiliate, Division of Biochemistry and Molecular Biology
+*And Affiliate, Division of Genetics, Genomics and Development

 *Member, Center for Integrative Genomics and Center for RNA Systems Biology